The maximum of branching Brownian motion in $\mathbb{R}^d$: Introduction

+We describe in this section the many-to-few lemmas, based on~\cite{HaRo17}; we do not describe the historical source of the term and the important role that these lemmas played in the study of branching random walks and Brownian motion.
+The interested reader is referred to~\cite{HaRo17} and~\cite{Maillard12} for background.
 For our purposes, we are interested in a binary branching process $\{X_s^{(v)}\}_{s\geq 0, v \in \cN_s}$ with branching rate $1$, where the $X_.^{(v)}$ are diffusion processes.
 The following two lemmas appear (in a more general form\footnote{ Lemmas~\ref{lem:many-to-one} and~\ref{lem:many-to-two} come from p.~$230$ of Sec.~$4.1$ and p.~$231$ of Sec.~$4.2$ of~\cite{HaRo17}, resp., as follows.
 We always take their $\zeta(v,t)$ to be $1$, whence their measure $\P_x^k$ is identical to their $\Q_x^k$, and we denote its expectation by~$\E_x$.
 Their $\alpha_n(y)$ is $2^n-1$ in our situation, since the $n$-th moment of the offspring distribution (their $m_n(y)$) is equal to $2^n$ for us and the branching rate (their $R(y)$) is $1$.
 Fixing a time $T\geq 0$, we have taken their random variable~$Y$, defined to be measurable w.r.t.\ the entire process up to time $T$, to be a product of measurable functions of paths of single particles in both lemmas.
-Lastly, in Lemma~\ref{lem:many-to-two}, we have denoted their $T(1,2)$ by $\tau$. }) in~\cite{HaRo17}. \begin{lemma}[Many-to-one lemma] For any $T\geq 0$ and a measurable function $f:C[0,T] \to \R$, \end{lemma} Lemma~\ref{lem:many-to-one} will be used repeatedly, oftentimes in the following situation: suppose we wish to bound from above $\P_x(\exists v \in \cN_T: (X_s^{(v)})_{s \leq T} \in A)$, for some event $A \in \cF_T$.
+Lastly, in Lemma~\ref{lem:many-to-two}, we have denoted their $T(1,2)$ by $\tau$. }) in~\cite{HaRo17}. \begin{lemma}[Many-to-one lemma] For any $T\geq 0$, $x \in \R$, and a measurable function $f:C[0,T] \to \R$, we have \end{lemma} Lemma~\ref{lem:many-to-one} will be used repeatedly, oftentimes in the following situation: suppose we wish to bound from above $\P_x(\exists v \in \cN_T: (X_s^{(v)})_{s \leq T} \in A)$, for some event $A \in \cF_T$.
 A union bound gives the upper bound $\E_x[ \sum_{v \in \cN_T} \mathds{1}_{(X_s^{(v)})_{s \leq T} \in A } ]$, which by an application of the many-to-one lemma reduces to the study of the path of a single particle, which is a Bessel process.
-The many-to-two lemma below will only be used at the start of Section~\ref{sec:2ndmom} for a second moment computation. \begin{lemma}[Many-to-two lemma] Fix any $t \geq 0$, and let $f$ and $g$ be measurable real functions on $C[0,T]$.
+The many-to-two lemma below will only be used at the start of Section~\ref{sec:2ndmom} for a second moment computation. \begin{lemma}[Many-to-two lemma] Fix any $T \geq 0$, and let $f$ and $g$ be measurable real functions on $C[0,T]$.
 Distinguish two particles $v, v' \in \cN_T$, and let $\tau$ denote the time at which $v$ and $v'$ branched from each other.
 Then for any $x \in \R$,

 \end{lemma}